1. Why do I need to do a scuba diving course?

 9. How long does it take to get certified for diving?

-You can complete your PADI Open Water Diver Scuba certification in around five days.
+You can complete your SSI Open Water Diver certification in around three days.
 This will include your classroom training, confined dives and final open water dives.
-You could do this certification in as little as three days if you complete the classroom section of the course yourself at home using online/home study PADI learning materials.

-10. What equipment do I need to take on a PADI Open Water Diver Scuba certification course?
+10. What equipment do I need to take on a SSI Open Water Diver certification course?